 Wednesdays through Sundays 10am to 5pm, closed on Mondays and Tuesdays

-General admission is $15 per person for those 13 years of age or older.
-Children age 12 and under are free.
-Students, seniors, and active military are $12 with proof.
+General admission (as of Februrary 2019) is $17.50 per person for those 10 years of age or older.
+Children age 8 to 10 is $6.00 and children under 8 years of age are free.
+Admission for students, seniors, and active military are $13.50 with proof.

 Visit the Computer History Museum official website or call them at 650-810-1010 to get more information about planning your visit, to find out about the latest exhibits, and to find out about upcoming lectures and educational opportunities.